Facility Rules and Policies

-- Pets must remain on a 6-foot or shorter leash at all times and off-leash training of any kind is prohibited
+- Pets must always remain on a 6-foot or shorter leash and off-leash training of any kind is prohibited.

 - Bicycles must remain on designated trails, even in winter.

-- Drones may not launched, landed or flown over the refuge, including personal or commercial use, without a special use permit
+- Drones may not be launched, landed, or flown over the refuge, including personal or commercial use, without a special use permit.

 - Do not enter areas signed as closed.
-For access information related to hunting, visit our hunting information web page.
+For access information related to hunting, visit our Hunting web page.

 - Hunting is permitted in designated areas, during state seasons.
 Refuge regulations supersede state regulations.
-Be sure to review our hunt map and brochure for more information.
 Target shooting is prohibited.
+Be sure to review our hunt map and brochure located on our Hunting web page.

 - Launching, landing or disturbing of wildlife by aircraft (includes drones) on the refuge.
 This includes for recreational or commercial purposes.

-- Destructing, defacing, disturbing or unauthorized removal of any natural object, artifact, cultural resource or government property.
+- Destructing, defacing, disturbing or unauthorized removal of any natural object, artifact, cultural resources, or government property.

 - Constructing or occupying permanent stands or blinds is prohibited.
 We also prohibit the use of nails, wire, screws or bolts to attach a stand to a tree or hunting from a tree, into which a metal object has been driven to support a hunter.
 Portable hunting stands must be set up and removed each day.